scopyleft/twaggr/README.md

 >>> auth.get_authorization_url()
 ```

 That last command will print an authorization url you'll have to open in your Web browser.
-Copy the PIN number provides once you've authorized the app to access your twitter account, and get back to your Python prompt:
+Copy the PIN number shown once you've authorized the app to access your twitter account, and get back to your Python prompt:

 ```
 >>> auth.get_access_token('<paste PIN number here>')
->>> auth.access_token.key    # that will be you ACCESS_TOKEN
+>>> auth.access_token.key    # that will be your ACCESS_TOKEN
->>> auth.access_token.secret # that will be you ACCESS_SECRET
+>>> auth.access_token.secret # that will be your ACCESS_SECRET
 ```

 You can now create the twaggr configuration file in `~/.twaggr.yaml`: